BSc Social Policy with Criminology (LM49)

 Course structure

-The first year introduces key concepts and ideologies and familiarises you with theoretical, comparative and historical analyses.
+Your first year introduces key concepts and ideologies and familiarises you with theoretical, comparative and historical analyses.
 It also develops your research and critical thinking skills as a social scientist.
-Taking the Social Policy with Criminology degree means that this will include an introduction to theoretical and conceptual debates about the meaning and existence of crime, harm and deviance in contemporary society, the way that crime is understood and represented, and the range of responses to various crimes.
+Taking the Social Policy with Criminology course means that this will include an introduction to theoretical and conceptual debates about the meaning and existence of crime, harm and deviance in contemporary society, the way that crime is understood and represented, and the range of responses to various crimes.

 The final-year dissertation is an opportunity to choose a topic for in-depth investigation and independent work.